[Violet Cornmeal Macarons]

 Combine the almond meal, sugar, flour, and cornmeal in a medium mixing-bowl and whisk to remove any lump.
 Form a well in the center, add in the egg whites and flavoring of your choice, and whisk again, starting from the center, until combined.
 The batter will be thick.
 (This can be prepared up to a day ahead: place a piece of plastic wrap directly on the batter, cover, and refrigerate.)

 Using two teaspoons, shape one-inch balls of batter and drop them on the baking sheet, spacing them by about an inch.
 Sprinkle the tops with sugar and bake for 15 minutes, until golden but still slightly soft (they will harden as they cool).
 Transfer to a rack to cool.
 The macarons will keep in an airtight container for 4 to 5 days.

-Note: Almond meal, a.k.a. ground almonds or powdered almonds, can be found at natural foods stores.
+Note: Almond flour, a.k.a. ground almonds or almond meal, can be found at natural foods stores.
 If you can’t find it, substitute 2/3 cup plus 2 tablespoons whole blanched almonds.
 Combine them with the sugar in a food processor and process in short pulses until finely ground.